 Joseph Haydn (1732-1809) spent the last twelve years of his life in Gumpendorf, at that time an outlying village of Vienna.
 Having bought his house between two periods of stay in England, he extended it by one floor, moving in aged 65 in 1797.
 Here he died on May 31, 1809.
-To mark the 200th anniversary of his death, the permanent exhibition in the Haydnhaus has been completely redesigned.
+To mark the 200th anniversary of his death in 2009, the permanent exhibition in the Haydnhaus has been completely redesigned.
 The focus is on the last years of the composer’s life, linking them to the political and social setting of his time.
 The garden has been reconstructed according to historical models and is now accessible to visitors for the first time ever – a green oasis in the built-up area of Mariahilferstrasse.

 Visitors then and now

 At the centre of the exhibition is Joseph Haydn’s music, his lifestyle and his growing old.
 Haydn’s popularity and reputation had reached its zenith at this time.
 Celebrated internationally, he was admired by his fellow-composers, and courted by music publishers.
 Numerous visitors from both home and abroad paid their respects to Haydn.
 Their records and memoirs have been used by curator Werner Hanak-Lettner to help structure the exhibition: “Haydn was the most famous composer in all of Europe in the final years of his life.
 What I found fascinating was to see who and how many people paid their respects to him.
 Their records give us many clues to life in the house, as well as to the struggles Haydn went through in his final works, and in his efforts to ward off the effects of old age.”